andySigler/nodela/README.md

 #nodela
-##Browser Interface for the Roland MDX-15/20 milling machines
+##Browser Interface for the Roland MDX-15/20

 Nodela was developed for PCB fabrication using the MDX-15/20 milling machines.
 It is a browser-based interface for quickly sending PCB designs and toolpaths from an Eagle `.brd` file to the milling machine.